Pecan

 Maintenance

-A tall impressive tree with compound leaves divided into 11-17 lance-shaped leaflets.
+Blooms March-May.
+A tall impressive tree with Bark light gray or brownish, ridged with appressed scales or exfoliating with small platelike scales.
+Compound leaves are divided into 11-17 lance-shaped leaflets.
 Inconspicuous flowers are arranged on long hanging clusters.
 The fruit is an oblong nut, enclosed in a thin husk, splitting open at maturity.
 Larval host: Gray Hairstreak.
 Replaces non-natives: Tree of Heaven (Varnishtree, Stinktree).

 Previous Scientific Name(s): Carya oliviformis, Carya pecan, Hicoria pecan